Scheduled MonumentsEnglandWatchclose Roman temporary camp

 What is Watchclose Roman temporary camp?

-Watchclose Roman temporary camp is a first-century Roman military installation located in Cumberland in northern England.
+Watchclose Roman temporary camp is a first-century Roman military enclosure located in Cumberland in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010610.

 Who is responsible for protecting Watchclose Roman temporary camp?